olawuwo-abideen/javascriptcode/README.md

-newton.js -> A javascript code that convert from celsius to newton humanage.js -> A javascript code that convert human age to dog age magiceightball.js -> A javascript code for eight magic ball
+newton.js -> A javascript code that convert from celsius to newton humanage.js -> A javascript code that convert human age to dog age magiceightball.js -> A javascript code for eight magic ball raceday.js -> A javascript code for race registration